 What are the symptoms of a pinched nerve in the spine?

-Some of the most common symptoms of a pinched nerve in the cervical (neck), thoracic (middle back) or lumbar (lower back) spine include:
+Some of the most common symptoms of a pinched nerve in the cervical (upper), thoracic (middle) or lumbar (lower) spine include:

 - Localized pain at the site of nerve compression